yangcas/yangcas1.github.io/_pages/cv.md

 toc: true
 ---

-My name is Yang Liu, a final-year PhD candidate in Communication and Information System at University of Chinese Academy of Sciences (UCAS).
+My name is Yang Liu.
+I received the Ph.D. degree in Communication and Information System from the University of Chinese Academy of Sciences (UCAS), China, in July 2019.
 My advisor is professor [<font color="blue">[Yang Yang]</font>](http://sist.shanghaitech.edu.cn/sist_en/2018/1227/c3846a38413/page.htm).
 I received the Bachelor degree from Anhui University, China, in 2012, and Master degree from Beihang University, China, in 2016.
-My projects involve mobile computing, embedded system, and wireless network.
+My projects involve mobile computing, embedded systems, and wireless communications.
 I'm highly self-motivated, and interesting in interdisciplinary studies.
-I believe that what I learned could bring my ideas into real-world applications and address some daunting problems.

 <h2 id="projects"><i class="ion-ios-lightbulb"></i> Projects</h2>